The Democratic Republic of the Congo

 MOMENTUM Safe Surgery in Family Planning and Obstetrics: EngenderHealth, Integrated Health Project, Breakthrough ACTION and RESEARCH, Panzi Hospital, Health Education Community Action Leadership (HEAL) Africa Hospital, St. Joseph Hospital, Programme National de Santé de la Reproduction de la RDC (DRC National Reproductive Health Program), Programme National de Santé des Adolescents de la RDC (DRC National Adolescent Health Program), Direction d’Enseignement des Sciences de Santé au Ministre de la Santé (Directorate of Nursing Schools at the Ministry of Health)

-MOMENTUM Routine Immunization Transformation and Equity: DRC Ministry of Health, Expanded Program on Immunization (PEV), Bill and Melinda Gates Foundation (BMGF), Breakthrough ACTION and RESEARCH, U.S. Centers for Disease Control and Prevention (CDC), U.K. Foreign Commonwealth and Development Office (FCDO), Gavi, GRID3, Kinshasa School of Public Health (KSPH), Integrated Governance Activity (IGA), Integrated HIV/AIDS Project (IHAP), International Federation of the Red Cross (IFRC), Integrated Health Program (PROSANI), Premise Data, Pygma, SANRU, UNICEF, VillageReach, World Bank, WHO, World Relief
+MOMENTUM Routine Immunization Transformation and Equity: DRC Ministry of Health, Expanded Program on Immunization (PEV), Bill and Melinda Gates Foundation (BMGF), Breakthrough ACTION, U.S. Centers for Disease Control and Prevention (CDC), U.K. Foreign Commonwealth and Development Office (FCDO), Gavi, GRID3, Kinshasa School of Public Health (KSPH), Integrated Governance Activity (IGA), Integrated HIV/AIDS Project (IHAP), International Federation of the Red Cross (IFRC), Integrated Health Program (PROSANI), Premise Data, Pygma, SANRU, UNICEF, VillageReach, World Bank, WHO, World Relief

 Interested in partnering with us or learning more about our work in the DRC?
-Contact us here or check out our regional reference brief.
+Contact us here or check out our East Africa Regional Brief.

 Learn more about USAID’s work in the DRC.